Mitadru47/TOP-Blog-API/README.md

 # Blog API
-This is an express application hosted via [render](https://render.com/) that serves as a backend to two standalone react frontend applications: <br />
+This is an express application hosted via [render](https://render.com/) that serves as a backend to two standalone react frontend applications:
 `Blog API - Public` and `Blog API - Private`.

 ![Login](https://github.com/user-attachments/assets/22110321-4294-4b20-944d-c81a01a7f93b)